Planning a Trip To Thailand

 Thailand’s accommodation options cater to all types of travellers.
 Budget travellers can find excellent hostels and guesthouses for a fraction of the price of hotels.
 Mid-range options include boutique hotels and charming bed-and-breakfasts, while luxury travellers can enjoy high-end resorts and villas with all the amenities.

 It’s advisable to book in advance, especially during the peak season, to secure the best rates and availability.
-Websites like Booking.com and Agoda offer extensive listings and user reviews to help you choose the perfect place to stay.
+Websites like Booking.com, which we use most of the time and Agoda, which is very popular in Asia, offer extensive listings and user reviews to help you choose the perfect place to stay.

 Must-Have Travel Essentials